markstringer-dti/markstringer-dti.github.io/dti.md

 And having users object to your software, or even hate it, isn't actually the worst response they can give.
 The worst response is utter indifference.
-Sometimes you show users your software and they really don't care.
+You show users your software and they really don't care.
 They don't like it.
-They don't *not* like it.
+They don't not like it.
 They are just indifferent.
 This is the most difficult kind of feedback to deal with because it doesn't give the project any guidance about where to go next.
 But even such a non-response is useful earlier rather than later.
 Again, it's worth asking yourself, when would you, or your sponsors like to find out that nobody cares about your project?
-Now, when you've spent less than a quarter of the time and money?
+Now, when you've spent less than a quarter of the time and money that you'd budgeted?
 Or later?

 Of course, there's another response that you're hoping for if you put small amounts of working software in the hands of users.
 If you're lucky they will ask just one question - "When can I have this?"
 And then, almost certainly, they will follow that up with "Could it do this?
 It would be really nice if it also did this."
 This is what you're looking for from working software.
 You're looking for pull.
 You're looking for a way of prioritising the things that the software currently does and the things that the software could do.
 And you want this based on actual value to the users (fruit) rather than superficial appeal to the internal sponsors and funders of a project (flowers).
 This is the start of constructing the "virtuous" value stream that we talked about in [Chapter Streams]

 Once you've found something that users want, especially if it's something that your software can provide, you will have made substantial progress.
 You will have moved a long way down the road of moving a project from impossible, to possible.
 But by doing that you've also made the problem a lot more complicated.
 By trying to get software out into the real world, you will probably have had people jump out from behind trees.
 They will have told you that you're not allowed to put software out into the real world.
 These people are now on the list of people that you have to please.
 By putting working software in front of users, if you're lucky, you'll have created demand and expectation.
 Now it's obvious to you that you need to satisfy some of these demands and expectations if this project is going to be a success.

 What about the people who got this project funded?
 And what about the people who actually funded it?

 All of a sudden, they're not as in control of the project as they were, the project has been let out into the wild world.
 It isn't just their baby anymore.
 People may not react to this well.
 It may feel that you've deliberately pushed you and your team and a project into a storm, when they could have stayed in calmer waters.
 Well, yes, that is exactly what you've done.
 This may feel a bit stupid, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.

 What's important as you move through these difficult waters, is to keep pointed and keep pushing in the right direction.
 You need to keep